JeffreyLuo333/DDSP/README.md

 The original [Google Colab notebook](https://colab.research.google.com/github/magenta/ddsp/blob/main/ddsp/colab/demos/Train_VST.ipynb) for training the neural synthesizer, as provided by Google researchers, is now __non-functional__.
 This incompatibility issue arises because the source code has not been updated to align with the latest versions of the TensorFlow environment and the Python language.

 With help from my brother, who is conducting AI research in graduate school, I was able to modify the Colab source code to restore its functionality.
-Although warnings and errors appear during execution, they __do not impede__ the training process.
+Although warnings and errors still appear during execution, they __do not impede__ the training process.

 My version of the Colab training notebook can be found at: "__`notebooks/Training_notebook_VST_v2_with_comment`__".
 Below is a detailed guide outlining the steps involved in the training process.